 On October 14, 2022, former employee Seana Neihart filed a representative action under California's Private Attorneys General Act, California Labor Code section 2698 et seq ("PAGA"), against us.
 An answer to the complaint was filed on December 8, 2022.
 A first amended complaint was filed on February 8, 2023 adding Jessica King as a plaintiff.
 The lawsuit alleges a series of wage and hour violations under California's Labor Code.
-A responsive pleading to the first amended complaint has not yet been filed.
+Zumiez has answered the complaint.
 We are in the process of investigating the claims and we intend to vigorously defend ourselves.

 Insurance Reserves-We use a combination of third-party insurance and self-insurance for a number of risk management activities including workers' compensation, general liability and employee-related health care benefits.
 We maintain reserves for our self-insured losses, which are estimated based on actuarial based analysis of historical claims experience.
-The self-insurance reserve for fiscal years ended January 28, 2023 and January 29, 2022 was \$2.8 million and \$2.0 million.
+The self-insurance reserve, which is recorded under Accrued payroll and payroll taxes in the consolidated balance sheets, was \$1.7 million and \$2.8 million for fiscal years ended February 3, 2024 and January 28, 2023, respectively.